Five of the best forts in Malta

 And if you still can’t imagine what it would have been like when the fort was fully operational, pick up a ticket to the In Guardia Parade: taking place every Sunday, enthusiastic re-enactors don full costume for the weekly performance.

 But Fort St. Elmo wasn’t the only line of defence for the coastal city of Valletta.
-While you’re in town, take a walk along the city’s colossal bastions, which loom over the ocean below, looking out over to the 18th century Fort Manoel on Manoel Island (originally built to protect the city from the west, Fort Manoel is currently undergoing intensive restoration and, when it reopens its doors, will surely be one of the best preserved forts in Malta).
+While you’re in town, take a walk along the city’s colossal bastions, which loom over the ocean below, looking out over to the 18th century Fort Manoel on Manoel Island (originally built to protect the city from the west, Fort Manoel is currently undergoing intensive restoration and, when it reopens its doors, will surely be one of the best-preserved forts in Malta).
 Valletta also has its own Saluting Battery, which has been around for about 500 years and still performs regular gun salutes.

 The Citadel, Gozo

-You can admire Gozo’s fortified Citadel from outside its walls (and you should), but don’t miss the chance to venture inside its formidable walls.
-Like Fort St. Elmo, the Citadel’s a survivor of the Great Siege of 1565, but the hill on which it’s perched has been settled since at least Neolithic times; commanding 360° views of the surrounding countryside, it would have been an enviable military stronghold.
+You can admire Gozo’s fortified Citadel from outside its walls (and you should) but don’t miss the chance to venture inside its formidable walls.
+Like Fort St. Elmo, the Citadel is a survivor of the Great Siege of 1565, but the hill on which it’s perched has been settled since at least Neolithic times; commanding 360° views of the surrounding countryside, it would have been an enviable military stronghold.
 Today, you can enjoy the views, explore the wonderfully preserved architecture, and visit numerous top-notch museums and cultural spots, like the Baroque Gozo Cathedral.

 Fort Madalena

 Those hoping to visit a fort that’s still in use should make their way over to Fort Madalena.
-Although it no longer functions as a military fortress, this 19th century structure is used as the headquarters of the St. John Rescue Corps (a civil defence organisation).
+Although it no longer functions as a military fortress, this 19th-century structure is used as the headquarters of the St. John Rescue Corps (a civil defence organisation).
 Visit on Saturdays, or during the week if you make an appointment, to see the original pentagonal fort structure, which was built as part of the Victoria Line defences, as well as the original mountings for the coastal defence guns.

 Fort Rinella

-Fancy seeing what 19th century British engineers built to protect Malta from the Italians?
+Fancy seeing what 19th-century British engineers built to protect Malta from the Italians?
 Fort Rinella itself is impressive, but what set it apart from some of the other forts in Malta was its massive 100-ton gun positioned on the coastal battery – definitely enough to keep the Italian navy at bay.
-For a touch of historical flair, plan your visit to coincide with the regular volunteer tours where guides dress up like Victorian soldiers to show you round.
+For a touch of historical flair, plan your visit to coincide with the regular volunteer tours where guides dress up like Victorian soldiers to show you around.
 Audience participation is not, thankfully, required.

 The Red Tower